mceck/clickup-kanbans-vscode/README.md

 Select saved configurations from the selector that can be opened by clicking on the configuration name on the top left of the screen

+#### intl

+You can change language and date formatting in the settings

 ## dev

 Build the webview in watch mode